 In the tradition of true alchemists, the folks at Alchemy Coffee turn what they touch into pure gold.
-Okay, maybe not real gold, but you’ll be convinced of their magic touch once you have a sip.
-Like many coffee shops, the atmosphere is laid-back, but this spot has a hard-rock vibe as well, with skulls and an affinity for The Grateful Dead.
+OK, maybe not real gold, but you’ll be convinced of their magic touch once you have a sip.
+Like many coffee shops, the atmosphere is laid-back, but this spot has a hard-rock vibe as well, with skulls and an affinity for the Grateful Dead.
 And along with great coffee, customers often rave about the food menu as well.
-So grab your favorite Java drink, a slice of freshly-made quiche and rock out.
+So grab your favorite java, a slice of freshly made quiche and rock out.
 Alchemy has two locations; the original in a quaint neighborhood south of downtown, and a second that shares a building with a local restaurant on Capitol Hill.

 The Central 9th district is one of Salt Lake’s most up-and-coming, and Blue Copper Coffee Room provides a place for gathering, people-watching, and refueling.
 Blue Copper was previously known as Nobrow Coffee but revamped their image and branding a few years ago.
 Customers can still expect the same excellent customer service, but now with small-batch roasted beans and a totally reimagined style.
 The interior is a mix of a clean, neutral color palette, interesting industrial lines, and rustic warmth.
 Along with serving their own roasts, they amiably brew beans from other high-quality local roasters, promoting a growing sense of community among Salt Lake coffee enthusiasts.